BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 * figure out better invalidation -> nix is doing a hash from directory, so move baking the image to some other place
 * integrate `istioctl` - create derivation
 * each time dockerTools.buildImage is run even if contents won't change it is invoked - in case of development it is a bit painful

+WHY it was needed: keeping secrets and improving granularity to not kill the argo

 ----
 # try to setup local env with buildkit - much faster builds